forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 You can use most components, `@salesforce` modules, and framework features in Code Preview.
 There are a few differences to be aware of, which are detailed below.
 If you don’t see a module or component listed, you can expect it to work the same as in your org.

 ## Supported Modules

+@salesforce/apex
+: Exposes Apex methods.
+Use this module to invoke Apex methods.
+Apex requests are proxied to your scratch org.

+@salesforce/label
+: Exposes labels in your Salesforce org.
+The local development server resolves labels from the SFDX project file `force-app/main/default/labels/CustomLabels.labels-meta.xml`.
+You can configure this value in the `localdevserver.config.json` file.
+The Code Preview server displays a placeholder for labels that it can't find or that you didn't sync to your local filesystem.
+The placeholder follows this format: `{unknown label:labelName}`.

 These modules are supported.

 | Module Name             |	Behavior                                                                        |